sergeyuwt/deploy/serge/TSW-61922/README.md

 ### To deploy

-Click the button below to deploy, you will be prompted to enter your Azure account credentials and the activation code for Teradici Standard Agent.
+1. Click the button below to deploy, you will be prompted to enter your Azure account credentials and the activation code for Teradici Standard Agent.

 <a target="_blank" href="https://portal.azure.com/#create/Microsoft.Template/uri/the_encoded_template_uri">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-### What you can do now
+2. In the Microsoft Azure login page, enter your account credentials and click "Sign in" button.
+3. In the next screen:
+    * for Subscription: select your subscription
+	* for Resource group: select "Create new", then enter a name (eg. teradici_pcoip)
+	* for Location: select a location
+	* for Activation code: enter the activation code you obtained from Teradici
+	* check the checkbox "I agree to the terms and conditions stated above" and click "Purchase" button
+	* the deployment will now start, which will take about 20 minutes to complete

+### After the deployment is complete

 1. find out the public ip address of the Standard Agent:
     * Login to [https://portal.azure.com](https://portal.azure.com) using your account credentials
     * Click "Resource groups"